SmithWillSuffice/ohanga-pai/content/blog/64_electric_cars.md

 understand.
 Libertarians are worse, they think lock-downs are evil.
 They'd be right if the purpose was to cause mass unemployment.
 So we should not make this the purpose.

+((NB: I'd have to consider myself a normie if I had not bothered to understand MMT.
+Being a mathematical physicist is not a ticket out of normiehood. ))

 Employing people for public good purpose is of course not a lock-down.
 What to call the policy?
 I do not have a fancy phrase.
 But the idea is to